-In a huge victory for animals, as of March 2013, the European Union (EU) has banned the sale of any cosmetics or cosmetics ingredients that have been tested on animals.
-This marketing ban means that companies all around the world will have to abandon animal testing for cosmetics that they want to sell in the EU.
-The decision follows vigorous campaigning by PETA and its international affiliates that included public protests, phone calls, and more than 20,000 e-mails.
+In a huge victory for animals, the European Union (EU), Israel, and India have banned the sale of any cosmetics or cosmetics ingredients that have been tested on animals.
+These marketing bans mean that companies all around the world will have to abandon animal testing for cosmetics they want to sell in these huge markets.
+The bans follow vigorous campaigning by PETA entities worldwide and members and supporters that included public protests, phone calls, and tens of thousands of e-mails.

-Unfortunately, things are different in the United States.
-As hard as it is to believe, animal experiments for cosmetics continue even though non-animal tests are widely available.
-Instead of measuring how long it takes a chemical to burn away the cornea of a rabbit’s eye, manufacturers can now drop that chemical onto cornea-like 3-D tissue structures produced from human cells.
+As hard as it is to believe, animal experiments for cosmetics and household products continue even though non-animal tests are widely available.
+Instead of measuring how long it takes a chemical to burn the cornea of a rabbit’s eye, manufacturers can now drop that chemical onto cornea-like 3D tissue structures produced from human cells.
 Likewise, human skin cultures can be grown and purchased for skin irritation testing.
-These and dozens more tests now in use today are faster and more accurate at predicting human reactions to a product than the old animal tests ever were.
-However, huge multiproduct manufacturers, such as Johnson & Johnson—driven by a fear of lawsuits (although animal tests have not proved effective in a company’s defense when a consumer sues) and, inexplicably, frozen by inertia—continue to poison, burn, and blind animals in tests.
+Read more here about these and dozens more non-animal tests currently in use that are faster and more accurate at predicting human reactions to a product than animal tests ever were.

-Even more incomprehensible is the continued demand by some U.S. environmental organizations for more and more animal testing of cosmetics products even as the rest of the world moves away from these crude, cruel methods and toward modern, more effective non-animal methods.
-Recently, a scientist from the Natural Resources Defense Council (NRDC), while acknowledging that there “are non-animal tests that are really valuable, informative, cheaper, and quicker” than animal tests, publicly disagreed with the EU ban on cosmetics testing on animals, claiming that “we need to test these products on live things” instead of using the widely accepted, validated non-animal alternatives that have been shown to be predictive of human health effects.
+Even more incomprehensible is the continued demand by some U.S. environmental organizations for more animal tests for cosmetics products, even though the rest of the world is moving away from these archaic methods and toward modern, more effective non-animal methods.
+For example, a scientist from the Natural Resources Defense Council (NRDC) acknowledged that there “are non-animal tests that are really valuable, informative, cheaper, and quicker” than animal tests yet publicly disagreed with the EU ban on testing cosmetics on animals, claiming that “we need to test these products on live things” instead of using the widely accepted non-animal alternatives that have been shown to be predictive of human health effects.

-The best way to stop companies from using animals is to refuse to purchase their products and to write and tell them why you won’t be applying their eye shadow, cleaning your clothes with their detergent, or washing your child’s hair with their shampoo.
+The best way to stop companies from using animals is to refuse to purchase their products and to write and tell them why you won’t be using their eye shadow, detergent, or shampoo.

-The good news is that today a multitude of cruelty-free cosmetics and household products are not tested on animals.
-With companies such as Urban Decay able to meet all of your cosmetics needs and Method able to provide for all of your household needs (just to name a couple), you can find cruelty-free products just about anywhere.
-Check out PETA’s database of companies that don’t test on animals and request a free copy of PETA’s global Cruelty-Free Shopping Guide to find cruelty-free versions of all the products you could ever need.
+The good news is that today, a multitude of cruelty-free cosmetics and household products are not tested on animals.
+Check out PETA’s database of companies that don’t test on animals and request a free copy of PETA’s global Cruelty-Free Shopping Guide to find cruelty-free versions of all the products that you could ever need.